mukeshmay/Skin-Cancer-Analysis-and-Recognition/README.md

 Dataset Used - ph2 dataset

-Other contibutors - Nishant Basu
+Other contibutors - Nishant Basu and
                     Siddharth gulia